Topological Veech dichotomy and tessellations of the hyperbolic plane: Quotient of the periodic direction graph and generating sets of the Veech group

 Assume now that the lemma is true for $n\leq\ell$, and that $\ol{\dist}(v_\infty,v)=\ell+1$.
 There exists $v'\in \Vc$ such that $\ol{\dist}(v_\infty,v')=\ell$ and $\ol{\dist}(v',v)=1$.
 By assumption, $v'$ represents the $\G$-orbit of a direction in $\CC^1_{\ell-1}$.
 Therefore, $v$ represents the $\G$-orbit of a direction $k\in \hat{\NN}_{\ell}$.
 Note that $k$ cannot be equivalent to a direction in $\CC^0_{\ell-1}\sqcup\CC^1_{\ell-1}$, since otherwise we would have $\ol{\dist}(v_\infty,v)\leq \ell-1$ by the induction hypothesis.
 Thus $k$ must be equivalent to a direction in $\hat{\NN}'_{\ell}=\CC^1_\ell$.
 The lemma is then proved. \end{proof}

-\begin{Proposition} Let $\dd_1$ be the maximal distance in $\ol{\GG}$ from $v_\infty$ to another vertex in $\Vc$.
-Then the algorithm stops after $\dd_1$ iterations.
-The domain $\hat{\DD}_{\dd_1}$ obtained when this algorithm stops contains a fundamental domain of $\G$. \end{Proposition} \begin{proof} It follows from Lemma~\ref{lm:algo:A:dist:quot:G} that $\CC^1_{\dd_1}=\vide$, thus the algorithm stops after $\dd_1$ iterations.
-Note that we have bijection between $\Vc\simeq \Cc/\G$ and $\CC^0_{\dd_1}$.
+As a direct consequence of Lemma~\ref{lm:algo:A:dist:quot:G}, we get \begin{Proposition} Let $\dd_1$ be the maximal distance in $\ol{\GG}$ from $v_\infty$ to another vertex in $\Vc$.
+Then the algorithm stops after $\dd_1$ iterations. \end{Proposition} \begin{proof} It follows from Lemma~\ref{lm:algo:A:dist:quot:G} that $\CC^1_{\dd_1}=\vide$, thus the algorithm stops after $\dd_1$ iterations. \end{proof} Proposition~\ref{prop:algo:1:finite:steps} means that the number of iterations that have been performed when the algorithm stops equals to largest distance from $v_\infty$ to another vertex in $\Vc\subset \ol{\GG}$.
+By construction, we have a bijection between $\CC^0_{\dd_1}$ and $\Vc$.
+Thus this algorithm allows us to get the complete list of elements of $\Vc$.
+Recall that for any $k\in \Cc$, $\Ic^*(k)$ is the set of ideal triangles that form a reference domain $\DD(k)$ of $k$.
+Set